Washington State Advisory Council on Historic Preservation

 Citizen Member (Chair)

-Preservation Office staff will present a brief presentation on the history of the nominated resources, correspondence will be entered into the record, and the Council will entertain comments from people in the audience who wish to speak.
-Following discussion, the Council will act on the nomination, rendering an opinion of whether the property meets State and/or National Register Criteria.
+At the meeting Preservation Office staff will present a brief presentation on the history of the nominated resources, correspondence will be entered into the record, and the Council will entertain comments from people in the audience who wish to speak.
+Following discussion, the Council will act on the nomination, rendering an opinion of whether the property meets the State and/or National Register Criteria.
+State Register listing will occur at the meeting, and National Register nominations (pending approval by the ACHP) will be forward to the Keeper of the NR in Washington D.C. for formal listing.

 - Results of NR listing